rcamposp/php-7.0.22-pipeline-aws-cli/README.md

 # php-7.0.22-pipeline-aws-cli
-Image to run PHP Apps Bitbucket Pipelines.
+Docker image packed with all stuff needed to setup a PHP app using Bitbucket Pipelines.